LC-MP/MAEA/README.md

 This program was developed for postdoctoral research.
 MIT License.

-Title: "Mapping and simulating multidomain congruence in pre-project assessments: a case of adapting the healthcare environments of HU-USP, São Paulo/SP to epidemic control conditions."
+Title: "Mapping and Simulation of the Multidomain Congruence in Pre-Design evaluations: A case of adaptation of health care environments of University Hospital –USP, São Paulo / SP to epidemic control conditions."

 Leader Researcher: Lucas Melchiori Pereira;
 Supervision: Sheila Walbe Ornstein;